HIGHFIRE RISK PROJECT

 The structure of the four-tier Hierarchical Prediction System is designed to progress into smaller-scales of timeframe and function, shifting from seasonal outlook to incident operations:

 HPF is described in a peer-reviewed paper in the October 2023 edition of the Australian Journal of Emergency Management.
+A follow-up paper reports on HPF performance in the following year.

 LEVEL 2 SOURCE DATA